Political positions of John McCain: Detention and torture of extrajudicial prisoners

 In October 2005, McCain, a former POW, introduced an amendment to the Defense Appropriations bill for 2005.
 That month, the U.S. Senate voted 90–9 to support the amendment.
 The amendment was commonly referred to as the Amendment on (1) the Army Field Manual and (2) Cruel, Inhumane, Degrading Treatment, amendment #1977 and also known as the McCain Amendment 1977.
 It became the Detainee Treatment Act of 2005 as Title X of the Department of Defense Authorization bill.
 The amendment prohibits inhumane treatment of prisoners, including prisoners at Guantanamo Bay, by confining interrogations to the techniques in Army Field Manual 34–52, "Intelligence Interrogation".

 On December 15, 2005, Bush announced that he accepted McCain's terms and will "make it clear to the world that this government does not torture and that we adhere to the international convention of torture, whether it be here at home or abroad."
 Bush made clear his interpretation of this legislation on December 30, 2005, in a signing statement, reserving what he interpreted to be his presidential constitutional authority in order to avoid further terrorist attacks.

-McCain argues that American military and intelligence personnel in future wars will suffer for abuses committed in 2006 by the US in the name of fighting terrorism.
-He fears the administration's policy will put American prisoners at risk of torture, summary executions and other atrocities by chipping away at Geneva Conventions.
-He argues that his rival bill to Bush's plan gives defendants access to classified evidence being used to convict them and will set tight limits on use of testimony obtained by coercion.
-Furthermore it offers CIA interrogators some legal protections from charges of abuse, but rejects the administration's plan to more narrowly define the Geneva Conventions' standards for humane treatment of prisoners.
-McCain insists this issue overrides politics.
+McCain argued that American military and intelligence personnel in future wars will suffer for abuses committed in 2006 by the US in the name of fighting terrorism.
+He feared the administration's policy will put American prisoners at risk of torture, summary executions and other atrocities by chipping away at Geneva Conventions.
+He argued that his rival bill to Bush's plan gives defendants access to classified evidence being used to convict them and would set tight limits on use of testimony obtained by coercion.
+Furthermore, it offered CIA interrogators some legal protections from charges of abuse, but rejected the administration's plan to more narrowly define the Geneva Conventions' standards for humane treatment of prisoners.
+McCain insisted that this issue overrided politics.